 The husband of a male gay cruise passenger who died after falling overboard on Royal Caribbean voyage is suing the line, claiming it failed to make timely attempt to save him or recover the body after he fell.

-In November 2015, Bernardo Garcia Teixeira was presumed dead after he fell into the water during a Caribbean cruise.
-Garcia Teixeira and his husband Erik Elbaz were reportedly involved in a domestic dispute before incident.
+In November 2015, Bernardo Garcia Teixeira was presumed dead after he fell into the water during a Caribbean cruise on Oasis of the Seas.
+Garcia and his husband Erik Elbaz were reportedly involved in a domestic dispute before incident.
 Cruise line authorities and police maintained at the time that Garcia Teixeira intentionally jumped off the stateroom balcony.